AlexanderCord/myroutine/README.md

-# myroutine_backend
+# MyRoutine

-App that allows you to organize daily routine.
+MyRoutine is an app that allows you to organize daily routine.
 You create a repititive task, specify it's category and period of repition.

 Features
 - Google authorization